next-exp/sw-docs/docs/source/esmeralda.rst

 Config
 ------

-As every other city, the configuration file contains the :ref:`same common arguments <Common arguments to every city>`.
+The `Esmeralda` configuration file share the :ref:`same common arguments <Common arguments to every city>` with the rest of the cities.
 In addition, there are two more dictionaries:

 - ``cor_hits_params`` is in charge of the information related to steps (i) and (ii) commented in the introduction.
 Its parameters are: